Grazing effects on plant and ecosystem processes

 site to site and from patch to patch, is an extremely important predictor of

 plant growth and primary productivity.
-We are testing whether grazing
+We tested whether grazing

 is also an important predictor of ecosystem source/sink strength in